chanson02/.dotfiles/README.md

 `install_nvim_lite.sh` will install a barebones version consisting of mostly remaps.
 This can be useful for getting a server setup quick

+#### Verify Installation
+Launch vim and run :checkhealth to make sure everything is A-ok
+    - For some reason the xcodecolor scheme errors on the first boot, but second time it should be fine.

 #### Colorscheme
 You can set a colorscheme by going to `nvim/lua/plugins/colorschemes.lua`